Azure/azure-sdk-for-python/eng/scripts/job-matrix/README.md

 Importing can be useful, for example, in cases where there is a shared base matrix, but there is a need to run it once for each instance of a language version.

+The processing order is as follows:

+1. The base matrix is generated
+1. The imported base matrix is generated
-Includes and excludes for the importing matrix will still get processed after the imported matrix is combined with the base matrix.
+1. Includes/excludes from the imported matrix get applied to the imported matrix
+1. The base matrix is multipled by the imported matrix
+1. Includes/excludes from the top-level matrix get applied to the multiplied matrix

 ## Matrix Generation behavior